AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 2. `agent_controller_patch.py`: Patches the `AgentController` class to ensure it properly handles our single message approach.
 3. `single_role_messages.py`: Provides functionality to ensure there is only one user message and one assistant message.
 4. `llm_logging_patch.py`: Patches the LLM logging mechanism to ensure that only user and assistant roles are used in the logged messages.
+5. `no_system_message_patch.py`: Patches the LLM to ensure that system messages are never used.
-5. Updates to `run_infer.py`: Modified to use our patched components.
+6. Updates to `run_infer.py`: Modified to use our patched components.

 ## Usage